Tag domain controllers automatically in Defender for Endpoint using KQL, Logic App, and API

 The purpose of this blog was to give you some insights on what you can accomplish with the Microsoft Defender API and Azure Logic apps for identifying domain controllers servers and tag them automatically with the tag “Domain Controllers”.
 It shows a really basic example of Azure Logic App based on Advanced Hunting results.

 The sky is the limit! for tagging devices based on Advanced hunting.
-Hopefully, this blogs shows some of the options for detecting endpoints and tagging them automatically using Logic App.
+Hopefully, this blog shows some of the options for detecting endpoints and tagging them automatically using Logic App.

 Microsoft Docs: Create and manage device tags